 There are plenty of great songwriting tools available that make it far more convenient create songs.
 They can greatly assist in your creativity and offer some assistance so that you can stay in the zone while making music.

 As a songwriter, you need a large arsenal of tools ranging from DAWs to recording software.
 Fortunately, there are countless great songwriting tools that you can use.

-We present 10 helpful songwriting tools you might not have heard about before.
+Here we present 12 helpful songwriting tools you might not have heard about before.
 Our list includes software, apps, and completely online-hosted tools you can access even with your smartphone.